mmcky/nyu-econ-370/README.md

 For those students who have **conflicting exams** or have **3 or more exams** on the same day please send me an email.
 There is an alternative exam scheduled for 13th May from 2:00pm to 3:50pm.
 To attend on Friday you **must** be registered to sit this exam.

+Solutions to Assignment \#4 were effectively covered when we discussed the midterm solutions to the Lake Model question in class.
+Please consult your class notes.

 **Note** To get the best rendering for notebooks it is best to use nbviewer.
 This can be done by prepending the notebook web address with http://nbviewer.jupyter.org/github/.
 An example is:

 http://nbviewer.jupyter.org/github/mmcky/nyu-econ-370/blob/master/notebooks/notes-linear-algebra.ipynb